zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 WHERE occurred_at BETWEEN '2016-04-01' AND '2016-10-01'
 ORDER BY occurred_at
 ```
+Or WHERE column BETWEEN 6 AND 10
+BETWEEN operator in SQL is inclusive; that is, the endpoint values are included.
+BUT:
+You will notice that using BETWEEN is tricky for dates!
+While BETWEEN is generally inclusive of endpoints, it assumes the time is at 00:00:00 (i.e. midnight) for dates.
+This is the reason why we set the right-side endpoint of the period at '2017-01-01'.
+Right border is important!

 Whereas the AND operator makes a statement more exclusive of some records, the OR operator makes a statement more inclusive.
 ```sql
 SELECT *